FAQ

 The E-Waste Learning Hub is our new e-learning platform.
 The platform allows learners to gain an overview of key topics related to raw materials, circularity, and the just energy transition.
 By purchasing a subscription, learners can access all of our content fully remotely and learn at their own pace.

-To date, the pilot platform entails 60+ short learning modules that we are consistently working to build out and improve.
-The learning modules on the pilot platform are still largely text-based.
-Through the purchase of a subscription, you can support us in raising the funds to create more interactive learning components (such as videos and quizzes) for our e-learning platform.
+To date, the platform entails 100+ short learning modules that we are consistently working to build out and improve.
+The learning modules on the platform are still largely text-based.
+Through the purchase of a subscription, you can support us in raising the funds to create more interactive learning components (such as videos) for our e-learning platform.

 Who are the learning modules in The E-Waste Learning Hub meant for?